 The scale of disconnections is indicative of financial distress across a range of demographics but focused in the poorest sections of the community.
-Energy Consumers Australia also commissioned a 2016 St Vincent de Paul study (citation required) which demonstrated that the incidence of disconnections is geographically dispersed and includes populations within advantaged post codes, as well as many disadvantaged ones.
+The 2016 St Vincent de Paul study Households in the Dark(funded through an Energy Consumers Australia grant) demonstrated that the incidence of disconnections is geographically dispersed and includes populations within advantaged post codes, as well as many disadvantaged ones.
 We also know from that study that over a four-year period, a significant number of households are disconnected more than once.
 This is well illustrated by the diagram below, which represents numbers of households disconnected at least twice over a three year period in the Sydney region.